 The Group also strictly prohibits the employment of children or forced labour.
-The Group has a strict recruitment procedure including checking identity documents and ensuring the employment candidates are lawfully employable.
+The Group has a strict recruitment procedure including checking identity documents and ensuring the candidates are legally employable.
 Only candidates meeting the legal age requirement are considered for employment.
 No employment is allowed before this process is successfully completed.
 Separately, all kinds of forced or compulsory labour under any conditions, such as by means of physical punishment, abuse, involuntary servitude, peonage or trafficking, are strictly forbidden.
 It is unlikely that children and forced labour will be hired.
-The Group is not aware of non-compliance with child and forced labour-related laws and regulations (including but not limited to the Employment of Children Regulations and the Employment Ordinance).
+During the year, the Group was not aware of non-compliance with child and forced labour-related laws and regulations (including but not limited to the Employment of Children Regulations (Chapter 57B of the Laws of Hong Kong) and the Employment Ordinance).
 To comply with the laws and regulations related to child and force labour, any employment will be terminated immediately in case of any non-compliance discovered.